Osterburg (Groothusen): History

 The Osterburg, is surrounded by a moat in the middle of a park with an old lime tree avenue.
 The oldest part is a long, two-story hall, which was built around 1490 by the chieftain family of Beninga.
 Around 1550 the castle was converted into a three-winged manor house, when two lower wings were built in front of the hall.
 In 1700 the right wing was demolished to make way for a Gulf farmhouse, which was built in 1707.
 The last structural change to the Osterburg was carried out in 1900, when a hallway was built in front of the hall.
 So the form of the original building cannot be easily seen from the front.
 From the rear of the building there is however a view of the original stage of construction.

 Today the Osterburg houses a significant collection of cultural and art historical artefacts such as furniture, weapons, a library, items of Old East Frisian culture and a remarkable art collection of ancestral portraits from five centuries.

-The castle is now owned by the descendants of the chieftain family of Beninga and may be visited in guided tours arranged by telephone.
-The left wing has been extended to create guest rooms, where bed and breakfast is offered.
+The castle is now owned by the descendants of the chieftain family of Beninga and may be visited on guided tours arranged by telephone.
+The left wing has been extended to create guest rooms, where a bed and breakfast is offered.